stolksdorf/vitreum/examples.md

 To run these:

-- `npm run build` - Will create a fresh build.
+- `npm run build` - Will create a fresh build including build `libs`.
 Always best to do this first.
 - `npm run prod`  - Runs the build script in production mode.
 Everything should be compressed and sourcemapping removed.
 This may take much longer than a regular build step.
+Useful for testing how a prod build would look like in production.
 - `npm run dev`   - Will start development mode with file watching and livereloading.